 In late January, schools throughout Windham County and in nearby New Hampshire towns temporarily implemented tighter security after officials said someone had made "nonspecific threats."

 The circumstances of those threats remain unclear.
 But some answers may be forthcoming, as a judge -- acting on an appeal filed by the Reformer -- has ordered the release of documents related to an involuntary commitment hearing that was held on Jan.
 25.

-The bill introduced last week by Hebert and three other lawmakers is not necessarily designed to address the specifics of that
+The bill introduced last week by Hebert and three other lawmakers is not necessarily designed to address the specifics of that case.

 But Hebert said he became concerned when, after the local school incident, he was told that police officers often don't have authority to act quickly in cases involving the mentally ill.

 "This would allow an officer to look at a situation and make a determination that, maybe it's in your best interest or for your personal safety to be examined," Hebert said.

 He added that "it's really a safety issue."